Arctic circles, domino tilings and square Young tableaux: Concluding remarks

-Fischer then showed in several subsequent papers that it is possible to use \eqref{eq:fischerformula} to get highly non-trivial information on the enumeration of alternating sign matrices: In \cite{fischerrefinedasm} she obtained a new proof of the celebrated Refined Alternating Sign Matrix Theorem (see \cite{bressoud} for the statement and fascinating history of this result); in \cite{fischerromik} she and the author obtained additional results concerning a ``doubly-refined'' enumeration of ASM's; and in \cite{fischer09} she proved a conjecture from \cite{fischerromik}, extending these results further to a ``multiply-refined'' enumeration.
-Thus, it seems quite conceivable that additional study of $\alpha_k$ may eventually lead to a deeper understanding of this function, that, in combination with Theorem~\ref{thm-mostimportant-analogue} and the techniques of this paper, could provide a basis for a successful attack on the limit shape problem for uniformly random ASM's.
+Fischer then showed in several subsequent papers that it is possible to use~(\ref{eq:fischerformula}) to get highly nontrivial information on the enumeration of alternating sign matrices: in \cite{fischerrefinedasm} she obtained a new proof of the celebrated Refined Alternating Sign Matrix theorem (see \cite{bressoud} for the statement and fascinating history of this result); in \cite{fischerromik} she and the author obtained additional results concerning a ``doubly-refined'' enumeration of ASMs; and in \cite{fischer09} and~\cite{fischer10} she extended these results further to a ``multiply-refined'' enumeration.
+Thus, it seems quite conceivable that additional study of $\alpha_k$ may eventually lead to a~deeper understanding of this function, that, in combination with Theorem~\ref{thm-mostimportant-analogue} and the techniques of this paper, could provide a basis for a successful attack on the limit shape problem for uniformly random ASMs.